Want to know the tools I use? Here they are.

 I use Personal Capital to collect the data and help plan for the future, using its Retirement Planner.
 You can read more about what I think of Personal Capital in my review as well as most people's biggest concerns, security at Personal Capital.

 If you are interested in the broader methodology for our financial setup, this post on Building a Rock-Solid Financial Foundation forms the basis of our setup.
 In addition to the spreadsheet, I also maintain a Money Field Manual that explains, in plain English, what every account is for and how they relate.
 A spreadsheet is good for numbers but bad for explaining the logic behind each number.

 Ally Bank is my main bank and is the hub of my Financial Network Map.
-They have great high interest rates on their checking and savings account, their iPhone app has everything I need, and I don't see myself changing banks anytime soon.
+They have high-interest rates on their checking and savings account, their iPhone app has everything I need, and I don't see myself changing banks anytime soon.

 Bank of America is a regular checking account that I use to deposit (rarely) and withdraw cash.